Digital and Social

 Simultaneously, I worked on developing the company's brand via two social media outlets.
 I developed our Pinterest from a skeleton into a full fledged outlet for client retention and acquisition.
 I copywrote Pins and actively sought out influential pinners to develop digital relationships.
 My third area of brand development invovled research on analytics for Pinterest.

-I also developed a weekly Tweet called #HealthyHabit to promote the brand via a different outlet.
+I also developed a weekly Tweet called #HealthyHabit to promote One Medical.

-Next, I help found Vestibule DC, a pop up gallery with accompanying open event.
-I secured sponsorship from PBR for product for over 600 people and worked with artists to curate a photography show.
-I also reached out to media for coverage including Brightest Young Things and Project Pink Line.
-Here are a few photos.
+Next, I helped found Vestibule DC, a pop up gallery with accompanying opening event.
+I reached out to collaborate with PBR for celebration beers for over 600 people and worked with artists to curate a very well attended opening.
+I also reached out to newspapers and blogs for coverage including Brightest Young Things and Project Pink Line.
+Here are a few photos from the event.

 Finally, while working at the Washington City Paper, I contributed a couple of articles: an art review, and a description of my trials with a DC landlord.
 As a receptionist, then as a sales assistant, I switched hats frequently.
 I managed interns, fielded customer service calls, managed distribution and circulation, and organized weekly mailings.

-Please feel free to contact me for potential employment, contributions, or event planning. kelianaya (at) gmail.com, @kelianaya, or I have a contact tab up on the right side there, which will give you a touch more info.
+You'll find me at kelianaya (at) gmail.com, @kelianaya, or I have a contact tab up on the right side there, which will give you everything you've ever wanted.